oykusahin/interview/README.md

 # Wasteer Task
 This repository is created for the technical interview for Wasteer.
 The task description is as follows:

+- Develop and demonstrate a real-time pallet detection system using the provided dataset.
+- Balance the model’s speed and accuracy, with an emphasis on achieving high fps.
+- Document your approach and any challenges faced.

 In this README.md you will find the solutions steps that were taken while solving the problems in the given task.
 I wanted to avoid spagetti code, therefore, I tried to use OOP paradigm as much as possible.
 However, since the task requires a demo for the fps most of the solution consists of Python scripts.

 ### Steps: